-Midterm Preceptor Evaluation of the Student
+Midterm Preceptor Evaluation of the Student:

-For 6-week clerkships, the preceptor should complete an evaluation of the student at 3weeks in Exxat.
+For 6-week clerkships, the preceptor should complete an evaluation of the student at 3- weeks in Exxat.
 The student is responsible for making sure the preceptor has completed the evaluation.
+This is not a graded component of PHAS 7986.